Does Home Insurance Cover Decks and Patios?

 Meet With the Adjuster and Review Your Settlement

-Your insurer will send a claims adjuster to inspect the damage and estimate repair costs.
-Review the adjuster's report carefully.
-If the settlement offer is too low, you have the right to request a second inspection or hire a public adjuster to negotiate on your behalf.
+An adjuster will inspect the damage and estimate repair costs.
+Go through the report carefully.
+If the offer's too low, request a second inspection or hire a public adjuster to negotiate on your behalf.

 Deck and Patio Coverage: Bottom Line